About Our Faculty

 During the twelve years with BTE Leigh acted in dozens of plays and served as Ensemble Director for three years.
 She was a site reporter for the National Endowment for the Arts.
 Leigh traveled with BTE during a USIA tour of Kenya, Zimbabwe, Zambia, Botswana, and Namibia.
 The following year she returned to Zimbabwe for five weeks to adjudicate the National Theater Organization of Zimbabwe’s Theatre festival and to teach workshops.

-Currently she is serving as an Assistant Professor of Theatre at Russell Sage College in Troy, New York where she has created and directed Mirror, Mirror, works about young women, body image, and the pressure to be perfect.
+Currently she is serving as a Teacher/ Artist-in-Residence of Theatre at Russell Sage College in Troy, New York where she has created and directed Mirror, Mirror, works about young women, body image, and the pressure to be perfect.
 In 2010 Leigh worked on a new piece with the women of Sage, I'm Not a Feminist, But...

-This year Leigh is founding and working as co-artistic director of WAM Theatre (Women’s Action Movement Theatre - (wamtheatre.com) and working with the New York State Defender’s Institute as a communications coach for their annual conferences.
+Leigh is a founding member and past co-artistic director of WAM Theatre (Women’s Action Movement Theatre - (wamtheatre.com) and is working with the New York State Defender’s Institute as a communications coach for their annual conferences.